 rcorp iowa OUD consortium

-Rural Communities Opioid Response Program (RCORP)-Planning: Health Resources and Services Administration (HRSA) awards RCORP-Planning to support treatment for and prevention of substance use disorder, including opioid use disorder (OUD), in rural counties at the highest risk for substance use disorder.
+The Rural Communities Opioid Response Program (RCORP) is a multi-year Health Resources and Services Administration (HRSA) initiative aimed at reducing the morbidity and mortality of substance use disorder (SUD), including opioid use disorder (OUD) in high-risk rural communities.

 The IHC lead the Iowa OUD Consortium through a one-year planning grant and will now facilitate over the next three years, the Iowa OUD Consortium’s implementation of a set of core SUD/OUD prevention, treatment, and recovery activities.
 The Iowa OUD Consortium will pilot implementation activities in three high-risk Iowa counties and spread identified best practices statewide.